HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Gaps Through Period (Retrospective vs. Prospective)
 {:.no_toc}

 Gaps through period is the time period defined by a Client for running the gaps in care report.
 When the gaps through period ends on a date that is in the future, the Gaps in Care Reporting is said to look for care gaps prospectively.
 In this scenario, it provides providers with opportunities to assess anticipated open gaps and take proper actions to close the gaps.
 When the gaps through period ends on a date that is in the past, the Gaps in Care Reporting is said to look for care gaps retrospectively.
-In the retrospective scenario, identified open gaps can no longer be acted upon.
+In the retrospective scenario, identified open gaps can no longer be acted upon to meet the quality measure.
+In the example below, CMS Colorectal Cancer Screen [CMS130v8] is used.

 |Use Case|care-gaps Operation|Gaps Through Period Start Date|Gaps Through Period End Date|Report Creation Date|Colorectal Cancer Screening - Colonoscopy Date|Gaps in Care Report|
 |---|---|---|---|---|---|